 Regardless of how well you think you’ve sealed your home, air will circulate from outside and come indoors.
-So, if you have a strong source of pollutants near your home, such as a busy highway or an air port, you are more likely to have air quality issues inside your home.
+So, if you have a strong source of pollutants near your homes, such as a busy highway or an airport, you are more likely to have air quality issues inside your home.
 The concentrations, however, will be relatively low, which means it is very feasible to control and remove those pollutants which effective air filtration.

 The most worrisome gas you might encounter in your home is carbon monoxide.
 This colorless and odorless gas can build up due to a leak of exhaust from one of your appliances and can even cause death when ignored.
 That’s why a carbon monoxide detector is so highly recommended and required by law.
 Other gasses, however, can also cause health problems or varying severity if left unchecked.

 Nitrogen dioxide is both poisonous and combustible while various solvents and perfumes can frequently cause health issues if proper ventilation is not present when they are used.
 You may also have pesticides or smoke build up in your home that can cause tremendous issues for those with asthma or common household allergies.

 The type of air cleaner you use will largely depend on what types of pollutants are found in your home.
 Most homes will have a decent amount of common allergens like pet dander, dust, and mold, but some might also suffer from gasses, exhaust fumes, or smoke from outdoor sources.
 If testing or observation shows that you suffer from the latter even in a small amount, an electronic air cleaner may be the best solution for your home.